 Apart from being regulated in the US, the exchange has licenses to operate in several countries across Europe.

 In 2015, it became the first company to offer a regulated crypto exchange in the United States.
 Its customer base has increased tremendously to reach over 35 million worldwide, with over $220 billion worth of trades executed on the exchange.

-Initially accessible only on the web, the exchange released its mobile app in 2017 to see it hit top spot as the most downloaded app on Apple Store.
+Initially accessible only on the web, the exchange released its mobile app in 2017 to see it hit the top spot as the most downloaded crypto app on Apple Store.

 It complies with the Bank Secrecy Act that sees its demand for KYC and AML compliance from its users.
 It also adheres to consumer protection laws like the USA Patriot Act that ensure that the exchange and its customer base comply with all applicable laws.

 On the international scene, Coinbase has regulatory approval in the UK and the EU, with the team continuously applying for and obtaining licenses in every jurisdiction it seeks to operate.

 For example, the company’s subsidiary CB Payments Limited has approval from the UK’s Financial Conduct Authority (FCA) to engage in the issuance of electronic money.

 As one of the most well-established cryptocurrency exchanges, it has earned a name for itself as one of the most secure.
 The reason isn’t just its regulatory status in the US.
 It has attracted a huge base of investors and backers, including names like Andreessen Horowitz, Blockchain Capital, and the Bank of Tokyo.